SGO9007 - How to publish in high–level international journals

 The main outcomes will be more knowledge about such publication processes and better chance of being accepted in good journals.

-This course is available only for Ph.D.-candidates at the Department of Sociology and Human Geography.
+This course is available for those enrolled in the Ph.D. program at Department of Sociology and Human Geography.
 The registration deadline is four weeks before the course starts in each semester.

 The capacity is maximum 10 participants on this course.
 We take in the first ten applicants who register via nettskjema (no registration via Studentweb to this course).
 Note that we do not operate with waiting list!